The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 If you wanted to target searches like mine on your website, you might create a blog post titled “Looking For FSBO Properties in Hartford, Connecticut?” and use that phrase a few times in your copy.

 Easy enough.
-With PPC, we have an extra complication – the difference between Keywords and Search Queries.
+We have an extra complication with PPC – the difference between Keywords and Search Queries.

-In AdWords, Keywords are what you tell Google you want to target.
+In Google Ads, Keywords are what you tell Google you want to target.
 It’s like saying to Google, “Hey man!
 I want these kinds of searchers to see my ad.”

-A Search Query is the phrase the searcher actually types in.
-And that’s a subtle difference that can have a BIG effect on whether you make money with AdWords or not.
+A Search Query is a phrase the searcher types in.
+And that’s a subtle difference that can have a BIG effect on whether you make money with Google Ads or not.

 Let’s take some keywords a client of ours was targeting.
 Here, he’s going after keywords related to selling your house: